 B-Vitamins in AMP Energy Drink

-A common nutritional additive in any energy drink, it’s not surprising that it’s present in AMP as well.
+B-Vitamins are common nutritional additives in any energy drink, it’s not surprising that it’s present in AMP as well.

 While not a substantial amount, the B-Vitamin content is pretty nice, although it’s probably not the most optimal way to add a decent amount of B-Vitamins into your diet.